PataphysicalSociety/soupault.app/site/reference-manual.md

 # Reference manual

 This manual applies to soupault $SOUPAULT_RELEASE$.
-Earlier versions may not support some of the features described here.
+Earlier versions may not support some of the features described here and may have different configuration syntax.

 If you are running soupault older than $SOUPAULT_RELEASE$, consider upgrading to the latest version.